Lupus - Hope for Lupus Disease

 The mission of HGS is to apply great science and great medicine to bring innovative drugs to patients with unmet medical needs.
 The HGS clinical development pipeline includes novel drugs to treat lupus, hepatitis C, inhalation anthrax and cancer.

 Many pharmaceutical and biotechnology companies have been running dozens of clinical trials to evaluate new treatment and medications; so much progress has been achieved.
 GlaxoSmithKline and Human Genome Sciences, ViforPharma, and UCB and Immunomedics, Inc. all recently reported promising results for potential new treatments for lupus.
 The Lupus Foundation has announced that we are moving toward a new era in the treatment of lupus where it is a chronic but manageable disease.
+They have funded a study for lupus induced cardiovascular disease.

 The clinical trial designs have been difficult due to a number of factors, but specifically, it is a genetically complex disease, which means that multiple genes as well as non-genetic factors contribute to a person's risk for the disease.
 More than 20 genes have been identified that influence a person's risk for lupus.